billfitzgerald/infosec-primer/getting_started.md

 <figure>
   <img alt="Set the 'Persist' and 'All' options" src="images/image46.png" width="624.00" height="185.33" title="Set the 'Persist' and 'All' options">
     <br>
-  <figcaption>Image Caption: Set the 'Persist' and 'All' options.</figcaption>
+  <figcaption>Image Caption: Set the "Persist" and "All" options.</figcaption>
 </figure>
 </div>